Today we’re giving you a crash course on what happens to the brain during a traumatic brain injury.

 What Happens During a Traumatic Brain Injury?

-A traumatic brain injury can be broken down into a series of damaging events which cause a disruption of healthy brain function.
+We can break down what happens during a traumatic brain injury into a series of damaging events, all of which cause a disruption of healthy brain function.

-First, there is the initial injury, when a strong, external force collides with a skull.
+First, there is the initial injury, when a strong, external force collides with the skull.
 This alone can leave serious damage in the brain.

-For example, after a sudden impact, the delicate balance of ions and chemicals in the brain are altered, which impairs cell function.
-Nerve fibers are also often torn.
+Immediately after the sudden impact, the blunt force will alter the delicate balance of ions and chemicals in the brain, which in turn impairs cell function.

-But the initial blow to the head is nearly always followed by a slew of other complications, called secondary injuries, which happen in the hours and days after the primary injury.
+Unfortunately, a slew of other complications, called secondary injuries, almost always follow the initial blow.
+These usually happen in the hours and days immediately after the primary injury.

 One example of a secondary injury is the production of free radicals in the brain after an injury.
 Free radicals are unstable molecules that damage your cells and cause the brain tissue to swell in response.